 In the Pallant House Gallery show the central work makes use of a four-poster bed that’s part of the Gallery’s furniture collection.
 It doesn’t belong with the house historically and from the beginning it struck me as a bit of a stage prop, something dressing the room with artifice.
 And then the bed, any bed, is the most private and personal item of furniture.
 It’s where we’re born, sleep, have sex, where we die; every bed has a story, or many stories.
 I’ve refitted the Pallant House Gallery bed with painted covers and drapes and populated it with various doll-like sculptures.
 In the show it’s both a painting and a sculpture, a story-telling tableau, a kind of metaphysical fairy tale.

-It’s been amazing to have access to the collection at Pallant House Gallery, which is extensive for British art and full of gems.
+It’s been amazing to have access to the Gallery collection, which is extensive for British art and full of gems.
 As is the case with many public collections, I would have liked to have access to more works by women artists.
-There are a few, like by Eileen Agar, and I wanted to respond to them, but I’ve also compensated by incorporating other things from the collection, collaging them into the show in an entangled assemblage.
+There are a few, like Eileen Agar, and I wanted to respond to them, but I’ve also compensated by incorporating other things from the collection, collaging them into the show in an entangled assemblage.
 I chose intimate, personal works, small things, works on paper, and I’ve used Snowdon’s portrait photos of women artists.
 They add a female presence in each of the rooms, standing proxy for the missing women; they’re like presiding matriarchs.